nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

 ---
-title: Introduction to running native mobile app tests
+title: Running native mobile app tests
-description:  Introduction to running native mobile app Nightwatch tests on real,virtual and cloud devices
+description:  Introduction to running native mobile app Nightwatch tests on real, virtual and cloud devices.
 summary_image: https://nightwatchjs.org/img/banner.png
 ---

-<div class="page-header"><h2>Introduction to running tests on real,virtual & cloud devices</h2></div>
+<div class="page-header"><h2>Run tests on real, virtual, and cloud devices</h2></div>

 ### Overview

-Nightwatch tests can be run on Android emulators,iOS simulators,real Android & iOS devices as well as on cloud providers.
-Similar to web automation,native mobile app automation also leverages the concept of [environments][1] .
-To run your test suite anywhere,you just have to configure the environment once and use in the test run commands.
+Nightwatch tests can be run on Android emulators, iOS simulators, real Android, and iOS devices as well as on cloud providers.
+Similar to web automation, native mobile app automation also leverages the concept of [environments][1 .
+To run your test suite anywhere, you just have to configure the environment once and use in the test run commands.

 ### Android Emulator